na-na-hi/renget/archive/smgenskins.md

    - Hydro Machina Poseidon
    - Crimson Kraken
    - Abyssal Sorcerer Poseidon has a custom 1 / Wave, whose model is made entirely of VFX instead of the usual 'Wave' model.
 As such it looks far smaller than it actually is.
 Additionally, the 3 / Whirlpool has a visual delay on it's spawn, which, when abused properly, allows him to net a cripple-into-Ult with no visual warning.
-   - Vapor Wave Poseidon is the worst offender he has to choose from, with functionally silent effects on all abilities.
+   - Vapor Wave Poseidon is the worst offender he has to choose from, with functionally silent effects on all abilities a delayed 3 / whirlpool, and a 1 / 'Wave' that looks completely out of place.

  - Ra
    - Unholy Doodle's 1 / Line has an exagurrated VFX of a pencil erasing the ground, obscuring the area that's actually dealing damage *(ie, all of the region the pencil wobbles)*.
 Previously this was more pronounced *(with a more erratic 1, a less visible boundary for his 2 & Ult)* but the skin was updated to have more clear VFX across all abilities.
 Despite this, the skin is still banned by SPLshitters.